Rudd-O/qubes-vpn/README.md

 Open the *Firewall rules* tab of your new ProxyVM's preferences page.

 *Deny network access* except for *Allow DNS queries*.
+If tne VPN server is just an IP address (check the configuration given you by the VPN provider) then you do not have to *Allow DNS queries* at all.

+Add a single rule:

+* Address: either `*` (all hosts) as address (use this when you do not know the IP address of the VPN server in advance, and all you have is a DNS host name), or the fixed VPN IP address (if your VPN configuration has a fixed IP address).
-Add a single rule that has `*` for address (all hosts).
-Select the protocol of your VPN server (TCP or UDP).
-Type in the port number of your VPN server (with OpenVPN, it's typically 1194 or 443).
+* Protocol: choose the protocol that your VPN server configuration indicates (TCP or UDP).
+* Port number: type in the port number of your VPN server (with OpenVPN, it's typically 1194, 5000 or 443, but refer to your VPN configuration).

 Move to the Services tab.
 Add a service `qubes-vpn` to the list, and ensure that the checkbox next to the service is checked.
 Without that service in